Withdrawal from the semester/term

-Students intending to withdraw from the University prior to the term withdrawal deadline must submit to the Registrar’s Office a withdrawal form signed by the Academic Success Center.
-Students receiving financial aid should consult the Office of Student Financial Services to determine the effect the withdrawal may have on their aid.
+Students intending to withdraw from the semester/term prior to the withdrawal deadline must submit to the Registrar’s Office a withdrawal form signed by Student Aid Office.
+Students receiving financial aid should consult the Office of Student Aid to determine the effect the withdrawal may have on their financial aid.
 Students residing on campus should notify the Office of Housing and Residence Life of their intent to withdraw and must check out of the residence hall within 24 hours of withdrawal.
-Completion of these procedures results in official withdrawal from the University, and a grade of “W” is recorded for each course.
+Completion of these procedures results in official withdrawal from the term at the University, and a grade of “W” is recorded for each course.
 Courses will not appear on the student’s transcript if the withdrawal is completed prior to the conclusion of the add/drop period.
 Students may not withdraw from the University after the term withdrawal deadline, which is published in the University Calendar in the University Bulletin, unless they are approved for a Withdrawal for Extenuating Circumstances (see below for more information).
 Students who do not adhere to the withdrawal procedures will receive the appropriate grade(s) posted by faculty to the academic record at the conclusion of the term.

 Withdrawal for Extenuating Circumstances